FactorPrism®

 While 311 usage grew 11% overall during the period, this headline number obscured crucial patterns:

-• Housing Authority (HPD) complaints declined 25%—a positive trend completely hidden by overall growth
+Housing Authority (HPD) complaints declined 25% A positive trend completely hidden by overall growth

 2. The 2014 Pothole Crisis

-FactorPrism isolated a dramatic spike in pothole complaints in 2014 that was distinct from general street condition issues:
+FactorPrism® isolated a dramatic spike in pothole complaints in 2014 that was distinct from general street condition issues:

+Pothole complaints surged to 3x normal levels in 2014.
+This spike was independent of other street condition complaints—a pattern that would have been missed by looking at aggregate street complaints.
 This type of granular insight allows city planners to understand specific infrastructure failures rather than general trends.

 3. Hidden Seasonal Patterns in Water System